Love Is Blind's Shayne Jansen Raises Eyebrows With Cryptic Comment About Natalie Lee - E! Online

 As if all the drama surrounding Love Is Blind's Abhishek "Shake" Chatterjee wasn't keeping social media a-buzzing well after the end of dating show's second season, Shayne Jansen just made an eye-opening statement about his former fiancée Natalie Lee that might cause another frenzy amongst fans.
 During a Q&A on his Instagram Stories on Thursday, March 10, the realtor dropped a cryptic message that seemingly suggested that there was something more between his ex and fellow castmate Salvador Perez.

-When asked if he and Natalie, who split on their wedding day during the show, "hate each other now," Shayne tagged Salvador's Instagram account and replied, "Asked @salvadior08."
+When asked if he and Natalie, who split on their wedding day during the show, "hate each other now," Shayne tagged Salvador's Instagram account and replied, "Ask @salvadior08."

 He further raised eyebrows—quite literally, since he used that eyes emoji—when he told followers to "stay tuned" after being asked about his own dating life.